xlladdins/xll/docs/Excel4Macros/CALCULATE.DOCUMENT.md

 **Remarks**

-If a chart is active, CALCULATE.DOCUMENT returns the \#VALUE! error value.
+If a chart is active, CALCULATE.DOCUMENT returns the \#VALUE\! error value.

 **Related Functions**